Brochin5671/statusfer/README.md

 - JWTs are used to authenticate users for user requests
 - Uses <span>socket.io</span> to emit events for the client
 - Filters profanity using the _obscenity_ package

+## Why?

+- To demonstrate my full-stack skills and not use any frameworks like React
+- Wanted to learn about encryption and security for user data, REST API architecture for creating a CRUD web-app
+- Test my ability to create and become a better developer

 ## How to Run It Locally